HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 <img width="200" alt="HIPERFIT logo" align="right" src="/images/hiperfit.jpg">

-### HIPERFIT Workshop for partners and faculty in December
+### 2014 HIPERFIT Workshop for Partners and Faculty

 On December 10, 2014, HIPERFIT is hosting a workshop for HIPERFIT partners and faculty.
 At the workshop, HIPERFIT faculty and PhD